Brunno-DaSilva/MERN-STEP-BY-STEP/README.md

 />
 ```

-Now lets created a new button in our `ToDoItem` component that will toggle
+Now let's create a new button in our `ToDoItem` component that will toggle

 ```
 <button onClick={() => props.updateToDo(props.todo)}>Complete</button>

 ```

+After I styled my app, I decided to make my update to change a fontawesome icon from a gray circle ⚪ to a `check mark` ✔️ if the `props.todo.complete` is true.
+You can accomplish it by using a ternary operator.

 **[⬆ Back to Top](#summary)**